 What is the Jewish Community Foundation of Los Angeles (The Foundation)?

 The Jewish Community Foundation of Los Angeles is the largest manager of charitable assets and the leader in planned giving solutions for Greater Los Angeles Jewish philanthropists.
 The Foundation currently manages more than $1 billion of assets and ranks among the 10 largest Los Angeles foundations.
 Over the past 15 years, The Foundation has distributed more than $1 billion to thousands of nonprofits.
-In 2018, The Foundation and its donors distributed more than $100 million in grants to 2,700 nonprofits with programs that span the range of philanthropic giving.
+In 2018, The Foundation and its donors distributed $115 million in grants to 2,700 nonprofits with programs that span the range of philanthropic giving.

 Will The Foundation solicit me for annual campaign gifts on behalf of other organizations?